United States Army Aviation Center of Excellence: Command and Directorates

 The Unmanned Aerial Systems Center of Excellence (UAS COE), as the U.S. Army UAS Proponent's principle management agency, provides intensive, centralized total capacity management and Unmanned Aerial System integration.

 The UAS COE provides "integration and coordination with all Army organizations, the joint services, and other Defense Department agencies to achieve the U.S. Army UAS strategy that includes concepts for current, emerging and future UAS interoperability with all manned and unmanned systems".

 The 110th Aviation Brigade consists of four battalions using three different sites.
-The 1st Battalion, 11th Aviation Regiment, operates and manages air traffic control services for USAACE/Fort Rucker and the National Airspace System.
+The 1st Battalion, 11th Aviation Regiment, operates and manages air traffic control services for USAACE/Fort Novosel and the National Airspace System.
 The 1st Battalion, 14th Aviation Regiment all operate from Hanchey Army Heliport and conduct graduate-level training using the AH-64 Apache attack helicopter.
 The 1st Battalion, 212th Aviation Regiment operates from Lowe Army Heliport and Shell Army Heliport and conducts combat and night operational training, using OH-58 Kiowa, UH-1 Iroquois, and UH-60 Blackhawk helicopters.
 1st Battalion, 223rd Aviation Regiment operates from Cairns Army Airfield and Knox Army Heliport and conducts flight training using the CH-47 Chinook helicopter and C-12 Huron aircraft.

 Training

 At the center, students learn to fly in aviation assets to assist United States forces with the 110th Aviation Brigade.
-Students that usually spend 15–18 months in aviation school, learning a wide range of subjects, and finally graduating with their "wings" or Aviator's Badge.
+Students usually spend 15–18 months in aviation school, learning a wide range of subjects, and finally graduating with their "wings" or Aviator's Badge.
 When second lieutenants arrive at Fort Rucker after graduating from their commissioning source (USMA, ROTC, or OCS) they secure housing and they attend the two-month Basic Officer Leadership Course (BOLC) at Fort Rucker.
 Upon completion, they join the rest of their classmates who usually consists of Junior Warrant Officers that have previous enlisted experience.

 Before starting academics, students must complete Dunker training and Army SERE (Survival, Evasion, Resistance, and Escape) school.
 After SERE, students transition to Initial Entry Rotary Wing Aeromedical Training (also known as "aeromed") at the U.S. Army School of Aviation Medicine.
 They learn subjects about flight and the human body.
 The information taught in these classes is tested frequently by the instructor pilots (IPs) throughout flight school.
-Flight training varies by student and aircraft type but in general, students will complete basic flight training, instrument flight training, and basic combat skills training in a UH-72A Lakota.
+Flight training varies by student and aircraft type, but in general, students will complete basic flight training, instrument flight training, and basic combat skills training in a UH-72A Lakota.